djannot/ecs-401/apis/apis.md

 ECS supports several Object Storage APIs (Amazon S3, Openstack Swift, Atmos, CAS), but also extends them to provide unique capabilities (metadata search, retention, byte range update, ...).

-You'll use the ECSUI web application to discover the different features.
+You'll use the ECS API User Interface web application to discover the different features.

-[ECSUI](https://github.com/djannot/ecsui) is a web application developed in Golang and leveraging AngularJS.
+[ECS API User Interface](https://github.com/djannot/ecsui) is a web application developed in Golang and leveraging AngularJS.

 The goals of ECSUI are to: